PeterTheOne/letterboxd-watchlist-torrent-rss/README.md

 - git clone or copy new files to server.
 - copy `config-sample.php` changes to `config.php`.
-- call cron.php once.
+- open `cron.php`, wait
-- open `cron.php`, wait and then `status.php` to check if it is working.
+- then `status.php` to check if it is working.

 debug
 -----